 The food industry often maintains that, since additives are derived from "natural" sources, they are safe for consumption.
 However, a double-blind placebo-controlled study done in Great Britain shows otherwise.
 This study demonstrated a correlation between artificial colors and increased "inattentiveness, impulsivity and hyperactivity" in kids (Greger, 2014).

 Other studies showed these effects to be dose-dependent (Feingold Association of the United States, n.d.), so the more additives kids consume, the worse their symptoms become.
-In his 1974 book, Why Your Child Is Hyperactive, Dr. Benjamin Feingold detailed his findings relating to additives and symptoms of attention deficit disorder.
+In his 1974 book, Why Your Child Is Hyperactive, Dr. Benjamin Feingold detailed his findings relating to additives and their effects on cognitive function.

 Feingold began his research focusing on one group of compounds called salicylates but eventually developed a diet plan that eliminates all artificial additives, including those found in medications and personal care products.
-This diet is now known as the Feingold diet, and a great deal of anecdotal evidence exists to show its efficacy in children with behavioral disorders such as ADHD (Feingold, 1974).
+This diet is now known as the Feingold diet.

 Excitotoxins: Over-stimulating the Young Brain